ritmun/oathtool-for-mac/README.md

 # Ctrl + V Token Paste Utility

-Convert the process of 1. token generation using a mobile app, then 2. copying it, 3. concatenating it with keyphrase and 4. typing it out to simple two steps:
+Convert the process of 1. token generation using a mobile app, then 2. copying it, 3. concatenating it with keyphrase and 4. typing it out...

+ to following simple two steps:

 ## Usage
 - First `tokgen` command on the terminal